 In the reference list

 Statistical advice should be sought before data collection.
-Please provide full results of any tests used, giving complete test results (test statistic, degrees of freedom, P value).
+Please provide full results of any tests used, giving complete test results (test statistic, degrees of freedom, p-value).
 Appropriate indicators of error or uncertainty, such as confidence intervals, should also be given.
 Include power calculations if appropriate and give the name and version of any software used.

 Reprints are available for purchase only.
-However, two copies of the journal containing the paper will be supplied for each author.
+However, copies of the journal containing the paper will be supplied for each author.